 June 8, 1933: "The new Wofford tower two miles from Cloudcroft has been erected and is now in service.
 Several of the C.C.C. boys assisted in putting this tower up."
 (Alamogordo News)

-1933: An Aermotor Model MC-39 steel tower was erected by members of the Civilian Conservation Corps.
+1933: An Aermotor Model MC-39 steel tower was erected with the help of members of the Civilian Conservation Corps.

 April 8, 1943: "The prevailing dry weather is causing the starting of Forest Fire Control work earlier than usual.
 Henry Beebe moved up to Wofford Lookout tower this week."
 (Alamogordo News)

 January 28, 1988: The lookout complex was officially added to the National Register of Historic Places.